yonaskolb/Mint/README.md

 If this file is found in you repo, then all those directories will be copied into the same path as the executable.

-## A list of popular Mint compatible tools 🌱
+## A list of popular Mint compatible packages 🌱

 - mint install [realm/SwiftLint](https://github.com/realm/SwiftLint)
 - mint install [JohnSundell/Marathon](https://github.com/JohnSundell/Marathon)